nextflow-io/nextflow/docs/config.md

 `executor.perTaskReserve`
 : Specifies Platform LSF *per-task* memory reserve mode.
 See {ref}`lsf-executor`.

-`executor.jobName`
-: Determines the name of jobs submitted to the underlying cluster executor e.g. `executor.jobName = { "$task.name - $task.hash" }`.
-Make sure the resulting job name matches the validation constraints of the underlying batch scheduler.

-`executor.cpus`
-: The maximum number of CPUs made available by the underlying system.
-Used only by the `local` executor.

-`executor.memory`
-: The maximum amount of memory made available by the underlying system.
-Used only by the `local` executor.
+`executor.pollInterval`
+: Determines how often to check for process termination.
+Default varies for each executor (see below).

+`executor.queueGlobalStatus`
+: *Requires version `23.01.0-edge` or later*
+: Determines how job status is retrieved.
+When `false` only the queue associated with the job execution is queried.
+When `true` the job status is queried globally i.e. irrespective of the submission queue (default: `false`).

+`executor.queueSize`
+: The number of tasks the executor will handle in a parallel manner.
+Default varies for each executor (see below).

+`executor.queueStatInterval`
+: Determines how often to fetch the queue status from the scheduler (default: `1min`).
+Used only by grid executors.

 `executor.retry.delay`
 : *Requires `22.03.0-edge` or later*
 : Delay when retrying failed job submissions (default: `500ms`).
-Used only by grid executors.

-`executor.retry.maxDelay`
-: *Requires `22.03.0-edge` or later*
-: Max delay when retrying failed job submissions (default: `30s`).
 Used only by grid executors.

 `executor.retry.jitter`
 : *Requires `22.03.0-edge` or later*